graybealski/cf-conventions-work/FAQ.md

 Reference [section 3.3 of the CF Convention, Standard Names](http://cfconventions.org/Data/cf-convetions/cf-conventions-1.6/build/cf-conventions#standard-name)

+<a name="stdnames_official"></a>
+### What is the official list of standard names?
+The CF site contains [the official list of CF standard names](http://cfconventions.org/standard-names).
+The XML document pointed to from that page is the primary reference, but the HTML and PDF documents are produced automatically from the XML, and should contain the same information.

+Several other sites represent alternative views of knowledge artifacts of the standard names.
+`To be confirmed and links provided.`
+* NERC Vocabulary Server
+* MMI Ontology Registry and Repository
+* The MARIS Vocabulary Server

+These have been derived from the original XML, and as of 2014 are updated quickly whenever the original XML is changed.
+(The NERC Vocabulary Server is updated simultaneously with the publication of the original XML document.)

 <a name="stdnames_purpose"></a>
 ### What is the purpose of the standard name?
 The purpose of the standard name is to provide a succinct and distinguishing description of a variable, in a way that encourages interoperability.

-The standard name is useful for listing and discussing the contents of a file, the kind of answer an expert might give to the non-expert's question "What is in that file?"
+The standard name is useful for listing and discussing the contents of a file, providing the kind of answer an expert might give to the non-expert's question "What is in that file?"
 This helps users share files across disciplines and over time.

-The standard name also makee it possible for a computer to assess whether a variables is likely to be mathematically comparable to another.
+The standard name also makee it possible for a computer to assess whether a variables is likely to be comparable to another, mathematically and semantically.
 This increases interoperability by enabling automated discovery.
 Variables with different standard names are presumably not directly comparable.
 (Variables with different (i.e., incompatible) canonical units are not mathematically comparable, and so are required to have different standard names.)
 Of course users must review the details of variables, particularly their `long_name` and `source` attributes, to assess whether they are truly interoperable.

 References:
 * J Gregory, 2008: [what standard names are for](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/2008/052334.html)

-<a name="stdnames_components"></a>
-### What are the components of a standard name?
-A CF standard name is a unique text string, which is associated in the CF Standard Names table to other attributes.
-The text string is made up of two parts: the name (from the CF Standard Names table), and optionally, following the name and one or more blanks, a standard name modifier.
-The name contains no white space (underscores separate the words, in practice) and identifies the physical quantity.
-The modifier is used to describe a quantity which is related to another variable with the modified standard name.
-Details are provided in the convention section on [Standard Name](http://cfconventions.org/1.6.html#standard-name), and examples of modifiers are given in [Appendix C](http://cfconventions.org/1.6.html#standard-name-modifiers).

-Several attributes are required for every standard name: the canonical units, which are *typical* units of the physical quantity, and the description, which clarifies related quantities and meanings of the standard name (but is not strictly a definition per se).
-Older standard names may not have a description.

-In addition, standard names that come from certain sources may have GRIB parameter code(s) and/or AMIP identifiers; these are not generally required.

 <a name="stdnames_find"></a>
 ### How can I find the standard name I need?